Towards Information-Optimized Multi-Agent Path Finding: A Hybrid Framework with Reduced Inter-Agent Information Sharing: Experimental Setup

 \section{Experimental Setup}

-In this section we first describe how we train the per‐agent navigation policy used in stage S1, then detail the maps, problem instances, and competing planners used to evaluate stages S2–S4, and define the performance metrics used to evaluate.
+In this section, we first describe how we train the per‐agent navigation policy used in stage S1, then benchmark dataset and planner details used to evaluate stages S2–S4, and define the performance metrics used to evaluate.
+We additionally provide details on the hardware experiments performed.

-\paragraph{Training Procedure} We train a parametrized RL model $Q_{\theta}(s,a)$ using the DDQN algorithm\cite{van2016deep}, incorporating prioritized experience replay (PER) and $\varepsilon$‑greedy exploration, to enable an agent to navigate to a specified goal in the presence of both static and dynamic obstacles.
-Each dynamic obstacle possesses a hidden goal and follows precomputed trajectories, executing only valid moves; this allows for the simulation of online collision alerts during inference from the S3 stage.
-Training is performed for $30\,000$ episodes on an $11\times11$ maze grid, with each episode capped at a maximum of $T_{\max}=50$ steps.
-The curriculum for environmental complexity is scheduled as follows: during the first 500 episodes, static‑obstacle density $\rho_s=0.10$ and dynamic‑obstacle count $n_d=0$; from episode 500 to 2999, $\rho_s=0.10$ and $n_d=1$; from episode 3000 to 5999, $\rho_s=0.20$ and $n_d=2$; and for episode 6000 onward, $\rho_s=0.30$ and $n_d=4$.
+\paragraph{Training Procedure} We train a parametrized Q-network $Q_{\theta}(s,a)$ using Double DQN \cite{van2016deep} with prioritized experience replay (PER) and $\varepsilon$-greedy exploration.
+The policy is trained to reach a specified goal while avoiding both static and dynamic obstacles.
+Dynamic obstacles follow valid precomputed trajectories with hidden goals, enabling the simulation of online collision alerts during inference from the S3 stage.
+Training is conducted for $30{,}000$ episodes on an $11\times11$ maze, with each episode capped at $T_{\max}=50$ steps.
+Environmental difficulty is increased through a curriculum: the first 500 episodes use static obstacle density $\rho_s=0.10$ with no dynamic obstacles; episodes 500--2999 use $\rho_s=0.10$ with one dynamic obstacle; episodes 3000--5999 use $\rho_s=0.20$ with two dynamic obstacles; and all remaining episodes use $\rho_s=0.30$ with four dynamic obstacles.

-Input observations are normalized to zero mean and unit variance before being fed to the network.
-Transitions $(s_t,a_t,r_t,s_{t+1})$ are stored in a prioritized experience replay buffer of size $10^6$.
-At each learning step, a mini‑batch of $128$ transitions is sampled.
-The agent selects actions using an $\varepsilon$‑greedy policy, where $\varepsilon$ decays from $\varepsilon_0 = 1.0$ to $0.01$ over the course of training according to $\varepsilon_{t+1} = \max(0.01, 0.999\,\varepsilon_t)$.
-Crucially, during both exploration and exploitation (e.g., when calculating the target Q-value), only actions $a_t$ deemed valid by an action mask $m_t \in \{0,1\}^{|\mathcal{A}|}$ are considered for efficient exploration \cite{Damani2021PRIMAL2}.